The Good, the Bad and the Ugly: Themes

-Greed is shown in the film through its main core plotline of the three characters wanting to find the $200,000 that Bill Carson has said is buried in a grave in Sad Hill Cemetery.
+Greed is shown in the film through its main core plotline of the three characters wanting to find the $200,000—equivalent to $ in —that Bill Carson has said is buried in a grave in Sad Hill Cemetery.
 The main plot concerns their greed as there is a series of double crossings and changing allegiances to get the gold.
 Russ Hunter writes that the film will "stress the formation of homosocial relationships as being functional only in the pursuit of wealth".

 Many critics have also noticed the film's anti-war theme.
 Taking place in the American Civil War, the film takes the viewpoint of people such as civilians, bandits, and most notably soldiers, and presents their daily hardships during the war.
 This is seen in the film's rugged and rough aesthetic.
 The film has an air of dirtiness that can be attributed to the Civil War and in turn, it affects the actions of people, showing how the war deep down has affected the lives of many people.
-A scene in the extended version presents Angel Eyes arriving in an embattled Confederate outpost.
-Angel Eyes shows compassion towards the agonising soldiers, pointing out that even 'The Bad' is shocked by the horrors of the war.
+A scene presents Angel Eyes arriving in an embattled Confederate outpost.
+Angel Eyes shows compassion towards the agonizing soldiers, pointing out that even 'The Bad' is shocked by the horrors of the war.

 Although not fighting in the war, the three gunslingers gradually become entangled in the battles that ensue (similar to The Great War, a film that screenwriters Luciano Vincenzoni and Age & Scarpelli had contributed to).
 An example of this is how Tuco and Blondie blow up a bridge to disperse two sides of the battle.
 They need to clear a way to the cemetery and succeed in doing so.
 It is also seen in how Angel Eyes disguises himself as a union sergeant so he can attack and torture Tuco to get the information he needs, intertwining himself in the battle in the process.